• Skip to main content

 Messages for Delivery Workers

-The hardworking folks who deliver the many packages that are coming to us nowadays need encouragement too!
+The hardworking folks who deliver the many packages that come to most of us need encouragement too!
 Kids can write notes to leave on paper and tape to the front window or door.
 They could also use washable window markers or window clings to leave kind messages for delivery people.

 Category: Social-Emotional DevelopmentTag: activities, list